Heckler & Koch HK416: HK416

+HK416C

-The HK416C "C" for Compact is an ultra-compact version that only remained as a prototype and never went to full production.
+The HK416C "C" for Compact is an ultra-compact variant that only remained as a prototype and never went into full production.
 It has a 228 mm barrel and is expected to produce muzzle velocities of approximately 730 m/s.
 It was submitted for the Ultra Compact Individual Weapon contract but lost to the LWRC M6A2.

+M27 IAR

 The M27 Infantry Automatic Rifle is a squad automatic weapon variant developed from the D16.5RS, adopted in 2011 by the United States Marine Corps.
 In 2018 the USMC decided to adopt the M27 IAR as their infantry standard service rifle.

 HK416 A5

-The HK416 A5 is an improved variant that was first seen in the Individual Carbine competition.
+The HK416 A5 is an improved variant with ambidextrous controls that was first seen in the Individual Carbine competition.
 It features a stock similar to that of the G28 designated marksman rifle, except slimmer and non-adjustable.
 The rifle features an improved tool-less adjustable gas regulator for suppressor use, which can accommodate barrel lengths down to 267 mm without modifications.
-It also features a redesigned lower receiver with ambidextrous fire controls, optimised magazine and ammunition compatibility, a repair kit housed inside the pistol grip, and a Flat Dark Earth color scheme.
+It also features a redesigned lower receiver with ambidextrous fire controls, optimised magazine and ammunition compatibility, a repair kit housed inside the pistol grip, and a Flat Dark Earth colour scheme.
 The stock has a fixed buttplate and no longer has a storage space, as well as the sling loops removed from it.
 The V2 HK Battle grip is incorporated, which has the V2 grip profile with the storage compartment of the V1 grip for tools.
 The handguard uses a new hexagonal-shaped cross bolt that cannot be removed by the bolt locking lugs but instead by the takedown tool housed inside the grip.
 It has a "heavy duty castle nut", which is more robust than the previous version, therefore making that weak spot more resistant to impact.

 As of 2013, Heckler & Koch replaced the original HK416 with the A5 variant.